motion/orbit/packages/automagical/README.md

   // this will also log as MyStore.val2 automatically val2 = react(
     () => this.val,
-    // note react returns the value of the reaction to the variable val => val + 1,
+    // react() stores this value to the class property val => val + 1,
   )
 }